 The many types of extrusion dieheads are reviewed and the possibility of forming multilayer structures examined.
 The rheology of different materials is reviewed in relation to the principles of die design.
 Examples of theoretical modeling are provided.

 The implications of using multiple extruders is examined and the requirements made for control and ancillary equipment.
-The course will also look at lamination.

 Quality and process control